"

 • TEF or thermic effect of food measures energy used to digest, absorb and metabolize food.

 The BMR and RMR include the energy use of organs such as liver, brain activity, heart pumping blood, kidneys producing urine.
 Even the skeletal muscles need to maintain homeostasis during rest which requires ATP.
-The larges amount of energy during rest is expended by the liver followed by the brain.
+The largest amount of energy during rest is expended by the liver followed by the brain.

 The BMR can vary 25 to 30 % between individuals.
 We all know people who eat large amounts and never gain weight while others constantly struggle to maintain body weight.